Given a string s

 is empty, the function should return 0.k

-is less than or equal to 1, any substring satisfies the condition, and the function should return the length of the string s
+is a valid substring, so the function should return the length of s

 .